vestrel00/contacts-android/docs/accounts/query-accounts.md

 ## Profile accounts

-The `AccountsQuery` API also supports querying the Profile (device owner) contact data.
+The `AccountsQuery` API also supports querying the Profile (device owner) account.
 To get an instance of this API for Profile queries,

 ```kotlin